hpc/charliecloud/doc-src/ch-sqfs2dir_desc.rst

 Description
 ===========

-Extract the squashfs :code:`SQFS` into a subdirectory of :code:`OUTDIR` matching the name of :code:`SQFS` with the suffix :code:`.sqfs` removed.
+Extract the squashfs :code:`SQFS` into a subdirectory of :code:`OUTDIR`.

-# TODO Talk about this
-:code:`SQFS` must contain a Linux filesystem image, e.g. as created by :code:`ch-docker2sqfs`
+:code:`SQFS` must contain a sqaushfs filesystem, e.g., as created by :code:`ch-docker2sqfs`, and end with a :code:`.sqfs` suffix.

-#TODO Talk about this
-Inside :code:`DIR`, a subdirectory will be created whose name corresponds to the name of the squashfs with :code:`.sqfs` removed.
+Inside :code:`OUTDIR`, an image directory will be created whose name corresponds to the name of the :code:`SQFS` with the :code:`.sqfs` suffix removed.
 If such a directory exists already and appears to be a Charliecloud container image, it is removed and replaced.
 If the existing directory doesn't appear to be a container image, the script aborts with an error.